Starling Marte: Career

+Pittsburgh Pirates

-Minor leagues (2007–2012)
+Minor leagues

-He signed with the Pittsburgh Pirates in 2007, and was primarily a center fielder during his time in the minors.
-In 2010, Marte played 60 games for the Pirates' Class A affiliate, the Bradenton Marauders, ending with a batting average of .315.
+Marte signed with the Pittsburgh Pirates in 2007 and was primarily a center fielder during his time in the minors.
+In 2010, he played 60 games for the Pirates' Class-A affiliate, the Bradenton Marauders, ending with a batting average of .315.
 He hit 16 doubles and five triples that season while also stealing 22 bases.
-Marte represented the Pittsburgh Pirates at the 2011 All-Star Futures Game.
+Marte represented the Pirates at the 2011 All-Star Futures Game.
 In 2011, while playing for the Altoona Curve, Marte was an Eastern League Mid-Season All-Star and Post-Season All-Star, a Baseball America Double-A All-Star, a Topps Double-A All-Star, and a Milb.com organization All-Star.
-On August 15, 2011, Marte was named the EL's player of the week.
-Marte also won the Eastern League Batting Title with a .332 batting average and was named the Eastern League Rookie of the Year.
+On August 15, 2011, Marte was named the EL's Player of the Week.
+Marte also won the Eastern League batting title with a .332 batting average and was named the Eastern League Rookie of the Year.
 Marte was added to the Pirates 40-man roster on November 18, 2011.

 Marte was ranked number 73 on Baseball America's Top 100 Prospects list in February 2012 and number 56 on Baseball Prospectus's Top 101 Prospect list in February 2012.
 In 2012, while playing for the Indianapolis Indians, Marte was named an International League Mid-Season All-Star.
-On July 2, 2012, Marte was named the International League player of the week.
+On July 2, 2012, Marte was named the International League Player of the Week.

-Pittsburgh Pirates (2012–2019)
+2012

 On July 26, 2012, the Pirates promoted Marte from Indianapolis Indians, becoming the first graduate of the Pirates' Latin American complex, located in the Dominican Republic, to reach the major leagues.
 He hit a home run on the first pitch he faced in his major league career, off Houston Astros pitcher Dallas Keuchel.
 The hit made Marte the third player in Pirates' franchise history to homer in his first at-bat and the first to do it since Don Leppert in 1961.
 He also became the first Pirate to homer on the first pitch of his major league career since Walter Mueller did so in 1922.
+In his rookie season, Marte played in 47 games, batting .257/.300/.457 with 5 home runs, 17 RBI, and 12 stolen bases.

+2013

+On June 25, 2013, Marte hit two home runs in a 9–4 victory over the Seattle Mariners, marking the first multi-home run game of his career.
+Marte made his postseason debut on October 1, going 2–5 with a double and a run scored during the National League Wild Card Game against the Cincinnati Reds.
+He hit the first postseason home run of his career on October 4, during Game 2 of the National League Division Series, off of Shelby Miller of the St. Louis Cardinals.
+Across 135 games for the Pirates in 2013, Marte batted .280/.343/.441 with 12 home runs, 35 RBI, and 41 stolen bases.